swcarpentry/website/_posts/2018/02/2018-02-05-why-carpentrycon.md

 In all kinds of surveys, the same key skills keep popping up:

-Communication skills.
+> Communication skills.
 Teamwork.
 Problem solving.
 Ethical and intercultural understanding.
 Leadership.
 Critical thinking.

 The wording may be slightly different but what it boils down to is this: employers want people who can lead, and they want people who can collaborate.

-Yet few academic conferences focus on building those kinds of skills, focusing instead on advances within a discipline.
+Yet few academic conferences focus on building those kinds of skills, concentrating instead on advances within a discipline.
-Conference attendance may help people develop skills in, say, speaking and presenting, but that is generally a by-product.
+Attending conferences may help people develop skills in, say, speaking and presenting, but that is generally a by-product.

+#### What CarpentryCon will offer

 CarpentryCon will be different.
-Its main aim is to help people develop the professional skills to drive their careers forward.
+Its main aim is to help people develop professional skills to drive their careers forward.

-We want to teach the next generation of research leaders not just technical skills – though these are becoming increasingly important – but skills such as promoting diversity and inclusion, project and lab leadership, and speaking well, as our [program]( http://www.carpentrycon.org/#prog) demonstrates.
+We want to teach the next generation of research leaders not just technical skills – though these are becoming increasingly important – but skills such as promoting diversity and inclusion, project and lab leadership, working 'open', and speaking effectively, as our [program]( http://www.carpentrycon.org/#prog) demonstrates.

+What else?
+CarpentryCon will have a strong focus on teaching.

-Whether you are working in academia or industry, teaching experience is a highly desirable attribute.
+Whether you eventually work in academia or industry, teaching experience is a very desirable attribute.

-CarpentryCon will provide opportunities for Instructors and Trainers to continue discussing and learning about teaching practices,  and connecting with people interested in improving the teaching of computational skills.
+CarpentryCon will provide opportunities for Instructors and Trainers, both current and aspiring, to discuss and learn more about teaching practices, and to connect with people interested in improving the way computational and data wrangling skills are taught.

 Many universities claim to turn out graduates with a desirable set of attributes, yet few offer concrete opportunities for students to acquire those skills.